digital-land/specification/content/dataset/brownfield-site.md

 wikipedia: Brownfield_land
 ---

-This is an experimental dataset of the boundaries of brownfield sites found on data.gov.uk and local planning authority web sites.
+This is an experimental dataset of the boundaries of brownfield sites found on [data.gov.uk](https://www.data.gov.uk/search?q=brownfield) and local planning authority web sites.
-We expect to match and combine it with the [brownfield land](/dataset/brownfield-land) dataset in the future.
+We expect to combine this dataset with the [brownfield land](/dataset/brownfield-land) dataset in the near future.